“I just can’t get any distance from it.”

 Sound familiar?
-Odds are you’ve probably heard all of them at some point as they’re commonly used sayings.
+Odds are you’ve probably heard all of them at some point as they’re commonly used expressions.
 But they may be a lot more than just catch phrases casually tossed into conversation.
-In the 1970’s a group headed by Richard Bandler at U.C.
-Santa Cruz were working with student subjects trying to find patterns that would connect eye movements to various memory functions; patterns which would later come to be called eye accessing cues or lateral and vertical eye movements in psychology speak.
-But what Bandler and his colleagues also realized during their study was that some of the answers given by students like the ones above were more than mere allegories—they were in fact literal descriptions of what the subject was experiencing inside their head at the time.
+In the 1970’s, a group headed by Richard Bandler at U.C.
+Santa Cruz were working with students trying to find patterns that would connect eye movements to various memory functions; patterns that would later come to be called eye accessing cues, or vertical and lateral eye movements in psychology speak.
+What Bandler and his colleagues also realized during their study, was that some of the answers given by students like the ones above were more than mere figures of speech, they were in fact literal descriptions of what the individual was experiencing inside their head at the time.
 So the person who couldn’t get any distance from their problem actually had a large image in their mind’s eye that was too close for comfort.
-Likewise someone whose mind “went blank” literally saw a blank white screen instead of being able to bring up with the image of the desired memory.
+Likewise, someone whose mind “went blank” literally saw a blank white screen instead of being able to bring up with the image of the desired memory.

 Consider for a moment that our connection to the physical universe is our five senses: seeing, hearing, feeling, smelling and tasting.
 These are called modalities after “moda,” the Greek term for senses.
 Internally we also use our five senses, our inner modalities, to organize our experiences.
-But those inner modalities further have structural qualities or “submodalities” as noted by Bandler and colleagues.
-Sight alone has dozens of submodalities including size, proximity, location, brightness, depth and more.
+But those inner modalities also have structural qualities, or “submodalities,” as noted by Bandler and colleagues.
+Sight alone has dozens of submodalities including size, proximity, location, brightness, depth, and more.
 Here’s a partial list of some of the most common submodalities:

 Black & white or color*

 Size of the image*

 Volume: loud or soft

 Verbal or tonal